AdaCore/gnatstudio/docs/users_guide/intro.rst

 * Full debugger integration (:ref:`Debugging`)

-  GPS fully integrates with `gdb` and provides multiple graphical views to monitor the state of your application, including a call stack, a visual display for the values of the variables, and a breakpoint editor.
+  GPS fully integrates with :program:`gdb` and provides multiple graphical views to monitor the state of your application, including a call stack, a visual display for the values of the variables, and a breakpoint editor.

 * Integration with code analysis tools (:ref:`Tools`)

-  GPS integrates tightly with various command-line tools such as `gcov` and GNATcoverage (for the coverage of your code) and CodePeer and Spark (to analyze your code).
+  GPS integrates tightly with various command-line tools such as :program:`gcov` and GNATcoverage (for the coverage of your code) and CodePeer and Spark (to analyze your code).
 In most cases, it provides graphical rendering of their output, often integrated with the editor itself so the information is available where and when you need it.

 * Fully customizable (:ref:`Customizing_and_Extending_GPS`)